-Amazon Prime Rewards Visa Signature Card: Best for Amazon Prime members
+Prime Visa Card: Best for Prime members

-- $150 Amazon.com gift card upon approval
+- $100 (or more) Amazon.com gift card upon approval

 - Cash back redeemable as statement credit, gift cards, travel and Amazon.com purchases

 Amazon Rewards Visa Signature Card: Best for casual Amazon shoppers

 - Relatively small sign-up bonus